 Pupils will study the key aspects of engineering manufacture and will have the opportunity to apply what they learn through a range of practical experiences.
 To complete the course, they will need successfully work through three mandatory units.
 Two of these units are internally assessed coursework units and the third is an externally assessed exam unit.
 The exam requires students to understand manufacturing processes, engineering materials, manufacturing requirements and developments in engineering manufacture.

 The first coursework unit will be completed in year 10 and will require students to be able to plan and accurately manufacture a specific product using hand tools and manual machinery.

 The second coursework unit is completed in year 11.
 In this unit, students will learn how to manufacture and use jigs and templates to support manufacturing in volume.
 This will include the use of CAD software and computer aided manufacturing equipment such as 3D printers, CNC lathes and laser cutters.

 Design Technology GCSE

 The Eduqas GCSE design technology curriculum is split into two sections.
-The first part is a written exam (Unit 1) which equates to 50% of the learners overall grade and a controlled assessment (Unit 2) which is 50%.
+The first part is a written exam (Unit 1) which equates to 50% of the learners overall grade.
+The second part is a controlled assessment (Unit 2) which goes towards the remaining 50% of their grade.
 Both elements of the course are completed in the second year of course.
 Year 10 consists of skills and knowledge based learning in preparation for Year 11.
-Over the course of Year 10 and 11, learners will build on the knowledge gained at KS3 in 12 core areas timbers, metals, plastics, fibres, energy, electronics, new technologies and the environment.
+Over the course of Year 10 and 11, learners will build on the knowledge gained at KS3 in the 12 pillars of learning which include timbers, metals, plastics, fibres, energy, electronics, new technologies and the environment.

 Learners can choose to specialise in one area, either textiles or product design.
 This will form the basis of their portfolio.